vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 It's usually followed by a mapping of some sort to actually call the function:

-    nnoremap \x :<C-U>call StripTrailingWhitespace()<CR>
+    nnoremap <Leader>x :<C-U>call StripTrailingWhitespace()<CR>

-Functions like the above don't need to be loaded every time vimrc is sourced.
+Functions like the one above don't need to be loaded every time vimrc is sourced.
 Once defined, they can just sit there, ready for invocation when appropriate.
-Instead of putting the function definition in `~/.vimrc`, drop it into `~/.vim/plugin` with a `.vim` extension, for example as `~/.vim/plugin/strip_trailing_whitespace.vim`.
+In fact, for the function above, Vim throws an error if we attempt to reload our `~/.vimrc`, because it doesn't like the re-definition.
+We could fix that by declaring the function with `function!`, but there's another way: instead of putting the function definition in `~/.vimrc`, drop it into `~/.vim/plugin` with a `.vim` extension, for example as `~/.vim/plugin/strip_trailing_whitespace.vim`.

-Once installed and Vim is restarted, we can confirm our plugin was loaded by checking it's included in the output of [`:scriptnames`][sn].
+Once installed and Vim is restarted, we can confirm our plugin was loaded by checking it's included in the output of [`:scriptnames`][sn]:

+    :scriptnames
+    ...
+    10: ~/.vim/plugin/strip_trailing_whitespace.vim
+    ...

+Note that the `<Leader>x` mapping left in your ~/.vimrc still works just fine, too, despite being loaded *before* the function was defined.

 ### What's a plugin, anyway?